matouda7/tax-administration-digitization/to-be-analysis/README.md

 # To-be analysis

 The To-be analysis is focused on the analysis of the proposed state.
 The to-be analysis uses BPMN as a tool to capture the state of the Tax administration process after the completion of the digitization.
-To show the state the detailed BPMN model divaded into [BPMN model part 1](https://github.com/matouda7/tax-administration-digitization/blob/main/to-be-analysis/BPMN_level_2_part1.png) and [BPMN model part 2](https://github.com/matouda7/tax-administration-digitization/blob/main/to-be-analysis/BPMN_level_2_part2.png) is presented.
+To show the state the detailed [BPMN model](https://github.com/matouda7/tax-administration-digitization/blob/main/to-be-analysis/BPMN_level_2.png) is presented.

 ---